 For 65 years The New York Choral Society has celebrated the power and joy of choral music through wide-ranging repertory, innovative collaborations and exceptional artistry.
 Our mission is guided by our commitment to explore well-known choral works, rarely heard compositions, and newer, culturally significant choral works.

 Our chorus is founded by Martin D. Josman with 12 singers.
-Our membership grows quickly and we begin performing choral classics and premieres of new choral works at New York’s Philharmonic Hall (now David Geffen Hall).
-In 1960, we launch Summer Sings, our annual participatory performances of choral music that are open to the public and feature prominent choral conductors and emerging soloists from the New York area.
+Membership grows quickly and we begin performing choral classics and premieres of new choral works at New York’s Philharmonic Hall (now David Geffen Hall).
+In 1960, we launch Summer Sings, our annual participatory performances of choral music open to the public and that feature prominent choral conductors and emerging soloists from the New York area.

 Acclaimed arranger and conductor Robert De Cormier joins as Music Director.
 During his tenure, our chorus grows to over 150 singers and sees new commissions* world premieres*, recordings* and international tours*.